CoderDojoMcDonough/Documentation/Coding_Session_Outline.md

 Older students should learn to type!
 Learning to type properly is one of the first things you can do to become a proficient coder.
 Sites such as [typing.com](http://www.typing.com) and [keybr.com](http://www.keybr.com) are great free online resources that teach typing skills.

+Students interested in using the Code Kingdoms Minecraft modding platform must have purchased Minecraft for Windows or Mac and have Minecraft installed on their laptop.
+Tablet, phone, XBox, or other versions of Minecraft are not supported.
+We will be using the LearnToMod system for students who do not have Minecraft installed on their laptop but still want to learn about coding by modding Minecraft.

 ## When you arrive